 Eligible registrants who complete all of the requirements below by the specified deadlines will receive a grant from the school.
 Deadlines are strictly followed.

 1. Info Session

-All students who wish to apply for the stipend must attend one of three identical info sessions held in October or November.
+All students who wish to apply for the stipend must attend one of three identical info sessions held in November.
 The sessions are advertised through flyers, the Cardozo website, Symplicity, the Office of Career Services newsletter, and the Public Service Supplement to the OCS newsletter.